dropseed/plain/bolt-work/README.md

 ### forge-db

-The [`forge-db` package](https://github.com/forgepackages/forge-db) uses Docker to run a local Postgres database.

-If `forge-db` is installed, it will automatically start and show the logs of the running database container.
+If [`forge-db`](https://github.com/forgepackages/forge-db) is installed, it will automatically start and show the logs of the running database container.

 ### forge-tailwind

-The [`forge-tailwind` package](https://github.com/forgepackages/forge-tailwind) compiles Tailwind CSS using the Tailwind standalone CLI.

-If `forge-tailwind` is installed, it will automatically run the Tailwind `compile --watch` process.
+If [`forge-tailwind`](https://github.com/forgepackages/forge-tailwind) is installed, it will automatically run the Tailwind `compile --watch` process.

 ### package.json